Levindo/Levindo/README.md

 <br />

-I'm a Delphi Developer  with 35+ years of hands-on experience designing, developing and implementing applications and solutions using a
+I'm a Delphi Developer  with 35+ years of hands-on experience designing, developing and implementing applications and solutions
 <br />